laurencia7/MLProcess/README.md

-## **Introduction:**

-In this report, I tackle a critical issue: creating a predictive model for determining whether a health insurance claim should be accepted or declined—a binary classification task.

-Why it matters:

-1. **Cost Control:** Accurate predictions assist insurers in estimating healthcare costs, enabling them to set competitive premiums while maintaining profitability.

-2. **Resource Allocation:** Healthcare providers use predictions to allocate resources efficiently, ensuring adequate staffing and equipment.

-3. **Timeliness and Fairness:** Predictive models enable swift, consistent claim decisions, enhancing customer satisfaction and trust in insurers.

-4. **Fraud Detection:** Models help detect fraudulent claims, reducing financial losses and safeguarding the integrity of insurance systems.

-5. **Enhanced Patient Outcomes:** Models aid in tailoring cost-effective treatments, optimizing patient care.

-6. **Operational Efficiency:** Streamlined claim processing reduces administrative costs and accelerates approvals.

-In conclusion, predictive models streamline insurance operations, benefitting insurers, healthcare providers, and policyholders.
-They ensure cost-effective, efficient, and compliant processes, contributing to industry sustainability and competitiveness.

-My approach:
-- I've developed a neural network using TensorFlow/Keras.
-- The model has an input layer, two hidden layers with ReLU activations, and an output layer with softmax activation.
-- It's optimized with SGD (learning rate: 0.01, momentum: 0.5), using 'categorical_crossentropy' loss and 'accuracy' metric.

-The aim: Equip the company with a tool to make informed insurance claim decisions, ensuring client well-being and the sustainability of our services.

 ## **Dataset & Features:**

 This report details the model's architecture, training, evaluation, and insights gained from applying it to healthcare insurance data in the "insurance.csv" file.